mpdevelops/react-colors/README.md

 ## About

 React Colors is a color palette selector.
-Users can..

-Demo for this project available at: <DEMO LINK HERE>
+Users can pick a color from a variety of predefined palettes, manipulate the Demo for this project available at: <DEMO LINK HERE>

 ## Technologies Utilized